whiskey32/Arduino-Nano-Autonomous-Glider-Controller/README.md

 # SKRIPSIE 2019.
 ## Arduino Nano Glider Controller
 Autonomous Glider Controller for a RC Glider.
-The [autonomous_glider_controller_0.1](autonomous_glider_controller_0.1) folder contains the main sketch code to be uploaded to the Arduino Nano.
+The [autonomous_glider_controller_0.1](autonomous_glider_controller_0.1) folder contains the main sketch code to be uploaded to the Arduino Nano in order to save measurements to the SD Card.
+This code contains the following measurements:

 ### FINISHED:
 #### 10-DOF IMU Measurements: